Definition

 Food Availability: The availability of sufficient quantities of food of appropriate quality, supplied through domestic production or inputs.

-Food Access: Access by individuals to adequate resources (entitlements) for acquiring appropriate foods for a nutritious diet.
+Access by individuals to adequate resources (entitlements) for acquiring appropriate foods for a nutritious diet.
 Entitlements are defined as the set of all commodity bundles over which a person can establish command given the legal, political, economics and social arrangements of the community in which they live (including traditional rights such as access to common resources).

-Food Stability: To be food secure, a population, household or individual must have access to adequate food at all times.
+To be food secure, a population, household or individual must have access to adequate food at all times.
 They should not risk loosing access to food as a consequence of sudden shocks (e.g. an economic or climatic crisis) or cyclical events (e.g. seasonal food insecurity).
 The concept of stability can therefore refer to both the availability and access dimensions of food security.

-Food Utilization: Utilization of food through adequate diet, clean water, sanitation and health care to reach a state of nutritional well-being where all physiological needs are met.
-This brings out the importance of non-food inputs to food security. |
+Utilization of food through adequate diet, clean water, sanitation and health care to reach a state of nutritional well-being where all physiological needs are met.
+This brings out the importance of non-food inputs to food security.